MicrosoftDocs/cpp-docs/docs/cpp/class-cpp.md

 #### Parameters
  `template-spec`
  Optional template specifications.
-For more information, refer to [Template Specifications](../Topic/Template%20Specifications.md).
+For more information, refer to [Templates](templates-cpp.md).

  `class`
  The `class` keyword.